Principal Investigator

 Ph.D.
 Students

 Chieh-Pu Kevin Lo is a Ph.D. student at the University of Texas at Austin, ECE ICS track.
 He received the B.S. and M.S. degrees in electrical engineering from National Tsing Hua University, Hsinchu, Taiwan, in 2014 and 2016, respectively.
-Before he joined UT, he worked as a senior memory engineer/designer with Taiwan Semiconductor Manufacturing Company (TSMC), Hsinchu for over 5.5 years.
-During his TSMC time, he experienced non-volatile memory IP design (MRAM, ReRAM, Flash, etc.) and digital-based computing-in-memory design.
-His current research interests include emerging memories circuit design, computing-in-memory circuit design on both volatile and non-volatile memories for different computing applications.
-In his spare time, he likes to watch movies and TV series, go hiking with friends and travel to different places.
+Before he joined UT, he worked as a senior memory engineer/designer with Taiwan Semiconductor Manufacturing Company (TSMC), Hsinchu, for over 5.5 years.
+During TSMC time, he experienced non-volatile memory IP design (MRAM, ReRAM, Flash, etc.) and digital-based computing-in-memory design.
+His research interests include emerging memories circuit design and computing-in-memory circuit design on volatile and non-volatile memories for different computing applications.
+In his spare time, he likes watching movies and TV series, hiking with friends, and traveling to various places.

 Xiuhao is a PhD student at the Chandra Family Department of Electrical and Computer Engineering, The University of Texas at Austin.
-He graduated with his Bachelor of Engineering with Honors in Electronic Information Engineering from ShanghaiTech University in 2020, and as an exchange student, he spent his final undergraduate year at the Department of Electrical Engineering and Computer Science, UC Berkeley, also affiliated with Lawrence Berkeley National Lab, under Materials Sciences Division, Energy Sciences Area.
-At ShanghaiTech University, he got involved in Cryogenic CMOS device and circuit modeling and testing, and at UC Berkeley, he got involved in the fabrication and testing of low-temperature-grown high-performance flexible devices and circuits.
+He graduated with his Bachelor of Engineering with Honors in Electronic Information Engineering from ShanghaiTech University in 2020.
+As an exchange student, he spent his final undergraduate year at the Department of Electrical Engineering and Computer Science, UC Berkeley, affiliated with Lawrence Berkeley National Lab, under the Materials Sciences Division, Energy Sciences Area.
+At ShanghaiTech University, he got involved in Cryogenic CMOS device and circuit modeling and testing.
+At UC Berkeley, he got involved in the fabrication and testing of low-temperature-grown high-performance flexible devices and circuits.
 He also graduated with his Master of Science in Electrical Engineering from UT Austin in 2022.
 Moving onto PhD, his current research focuses on memory design and Design Technology Co-Optimization.
 Outside of school, he loves playing and watching soccer, traveling and gaming with friends.

 Mengtian is a Ph.D. student at the University of Texas at Austin, majoring in the ACSES Track of Electrical and Computer Engineering.
 He received his Bachelor of Science degree in Computer Science from the ACM-honored Program at Shanghai Jiao Tong University (SJTU) in 2021.
 Before joining CRL, he was doing research at the Massachusetts Institute of Technology as an intern student in HAN-Lab where he focused on ML accelerators and hardware-software co-design.
 His current research interests are compute-in-memory accelerators for novel computing applications such as Combinatorial Optimizations, Machine Learning, and so on.
 Besides circuit research, he is also a good programmer and loves writing codes and building fancy systems.